peanutcocktail/cube/README.md

 ### Code Usage

-We designed a minimalist API that allows you to use this repo as a Python library:
+We have designed a minimalist API that allows the use this repo as a Python library:

 ```python
 import torch